MiniGraph Playground – Executive Summary

 Business Impact

-- Better alignment: Business rules, data, and execution live in one model
+- Better alignment — Business rules, data, and execution live in one unified model

-- Scalability: Execution is backed by composable, event-driven architecture
+- Scalability — Execution is backed by a composable, event-driven architecture

 Industry Context

-MiniGraph aligns with and advances industry trends such as:
+MiniGraph aligns with — and advances — key industry trends:

 - Graph-based decision engines